grapeot/blog/content/ai-builders-space-en.md

 Category: Computing
 Tags: English, AI, Tutorial
 Slug: ai-builder-space-en
+Summary: Analyzes the four-step attrition ladder in AI learning and proposes using engineering platforms to eliminate configuration, experimentation, and deployment friction.
+Introduces AI Builder Space's unified API, one-click deployment, and MCP automation.

 Over the past two years, we've created [four courses](https://www.superlinear.academy/ai-builders-eng), accumulating 2,500+ students.
 Recently, you may have seen [many student projects shared](https://www.superlinear.academy/c/share-your-projects-en/) in our updates—they're truly impressive, and I've been inspired by many of them.
 But those who actually delivered products that everyone can use are actually a minority who made it to the finish line.